DebianDog/doglinux/zz05xenialdog.md

 **puppy** with password **puppy**

 **Specifications:**
-Build from an absolute minimal Ubuntu full install (using mini.iso).
+Built from an absolute minimal Ubuntu full install (using mini.iso).
 Kernel: 4.4.0-21-generic
 Choice of Boot Methods: porteus-boot and casper-boot , see options in [Documentation from Mintpup](https://github.com/MintPup/MintPup-Trusty/wiki/Boot-methods)
 Default WM - OpenBox (and option for Jwm, see below)